Oh Mercy Me

 Some of the school’s permanent works were pretty cool; some old Chinese mural work as well as a bust called Aenigma, which is of Kate Parsenow from 1907.
 I think it was done by a student who found Parsenow a very beautiful subject.

-We spent a good 15 minutes browsing the Richmond Art Center’s hallway galleries before heading out to the car and on to the next destination – another art gallery in town!
-(CTMQ Visits the Windsor Art Center here.)
+We spent a good 15 minutes browsing the Richmond Art Center’s hallway galleries before heading out to the car and on to the next destination – The Windsor Art Center just a mile or two away!

 Now I know why Damian eats two yogurts a day… Because he’s so cultured.